 Gorillas are very susceptible to human diseases.
 The following guidelines are to ensure that you minimize the risk your visit might pose to them.

-• If you need to go to the toilet while in the forest, please ask the guide to dig you a hole.
-Fill it when you have finished.
+- If you need to go to the toilet while in the forest, please ask the guide to dig you a hole.
+Fill it out when you have finished.

 What to Bring for Gorilla Trekking

 Given that Gorilla trekking involves a lot of walking on rough, mountainous terrain, here are some things to carry for your hike in the thick forest.

 - Bring shoes with good traction, suitable for steep muddy slopes.